NativeScript/docs/content/snacks/index.md

 next: false
 ---

-Each Snack reveals NativeScript's power, from UI tricks to framework integrations, get a peek at what's possible.
+Each Snack reveals NativeScript's power, from UI tricks to platform SDK usages to flavor implementations all through [StackBlitz](https://stackblitz.com/).
+Get a peek 👀 at what's possible.

 ## Explore Snacks